pengrad/java-telegram-bot-api/README.md

     }
 }
 ```

-`EncryptedPassportElement` also contains array of `PassportFile` (file uploaded to Telegram Passport).
+`EncryptedPassportElement` also contains an array of `PassportFile` (file uploaded to Telegram Passport).
 You need to download them 1 by 1 and decrypt content.
 This library supports downloading and decryption, returns decrypted byte[]

 ```java
 EncryptedPassportElement element = ...